patricksimonian/gatsby-source-github-raw/README.md

 ## Files Option

-There are three ways to pass in files
+There are a few ways to pass in files

 1. as a simple array of strings `['https://github.com/foo/bar/blob/master/something.md', 'https://github.com/foo/bar/blob/master/something2.md']`
 2. as an array of objects, this allows you to bind extra properties to each node